Spanish Food: 10 Dishes to Try in Spain

 Jamón serrano

-This type of dry-cured ham is more expensive than other types of ham – especially if you want high-quality jamón serrano.
+This type of dry-cured ham is more expensive than other types of ham – especially if you want a high-quality jamón serrano.
 You can buy it in any supermarket, but it is usually best to eat it at a specialized jamonería or simply in a bar where it will be a typical component of tapas.

 Where to eat jamón serrano: Anywhere in Spain